 - OER are revised with new versions and content, ensuring you're teaching the most up-to-date material.

 - Faculty grants are available so that you can adopt, adapt, or create your own OER.

 Want to learn more about OER?

 The library is offering an introductory course to learn more about OER.
 This course is available to WSU faculty, adjuncts, and staff.
 The course consists of 5 units with a short quiz at the end of each unit and one final exam.
-Completion of this course by April 1, 2022 will qualify you for a $250 stipend.
 Once enrolled you will receive email from Bridge with a link to the course.

 Have a syllabus?
 We can provide an OER Syllabus Review